wisteria-hill-technologies/auth0-cra-with-server/README.md

 - More complicated than just JWT in case of using OAuth
 - Extra server layer required for session management

+## Further Investigation Required
+- Does this work with Webpack Module Federation?

 ## POC Demo Application
 ### Components
 - Single Page Application (Create React App)